 Is Goshi a Legit Product?

 The company touts that the product is made in Gunma, Japan, and the dude behind the brand does some really cool chit (design and videography).
 From what I can find out, it is Garret Gutierrez out of Los Angeles, California.
-If this is the efforts of primarily one dude, it’s fairly impressive although no wonder the Goshi brand is so nicely executed because his portfolio of work, his Kickstarter campaign (check out the kickstarter to get an appreciation of what went all into the business), and interests back it all up, except:
+If this is the efforts of primarily one dude, it’s fairly impressive although no wonder the Goshi brand is so nicely executed because his portfolio of work, his Kickstarter campaign (check out the kickstarter to get an appreciation of what went all into the business).

 - No actual ‘About Us’: like so many companies online, especially with ones that use a .jp address, they provide no actual information in the ‘About Us’ section about themselves.
 This company relies solely on the creative/marketing, but does not capitalize on branding at all (branding is not graphic design).